Trump says the US military again targeted a boat allegedly carrying drugs from Venezuela

 Asked what proof the U.S. has that the vessel was carrying drugs, Trump replied, “We have proof.
 All you have to do is look at the cargo that was spattered all over the ocean — big bags of cocaine and and fentanyl all over the place.”

-Trump also hinted that U.S. military strikes targeting alleged drug smugglers at sea could be expanded to land.
+Trump also suggested that U.S. military strikes targeting alleged drug smugglers at sea could be expanded to land.

 He said the U.S. military is seeing fewer vessels in the Caribbean since carrying out the first strike early this month.
 But he said the cartels are still smuggling drugs by land.